 Why I created Track Star USA

 Reason #1: Throughout high school, I was always looking for those special ingredients that would allow for me to reach my performance goals.
-The only problem is that the information was available, but most of it came with a hefty price.
-Growing up, my parents didn’t have a lot of money and they couldn’t afford to send me to track camps and clinics to improve my track performances.
-This is one of the reasons why I created Track Star USA.
+The only problem was that the information was available, but most of it came with a hefty price.
+Growing up, my parents couldn’t afford to send me to track camps and clinics to improve my track performances and this is one of the reasons why I created Track Star USA.
 My promise to you is my commitment to providing helpful information and affordable coaching services so you don’t have to pay a fortune somewhere else to get the same results.

 Reason #2: Before a career ending knee injury , I had finally discovered the secrets to preparing, training, and racing at levels I had only dreamed of.
 For example: I had spent an entire indoor season training with the mid distance group and raced a handful of 800m times around 2:02-2:03.
 I was not happy with my times, and the problem I had was that nobody taught me how to actually race the 800m (first season running the 800m) and I kept treating it like a 10k.